ray-project/ray/doc/source/data/inspecting-data.rst

     petal width (cm)   double
     target             int64

-For more information such as the number of rows, print the Dataset.
+For more information like the number of rows, print the Dataset.

 .. testcode::